-This genus of South American orchids is known for its truly beautiful and idiosyncratic foliage, which comes in a variety of colors and shapes; its most spectacular specimens seem to twist upon themselves in midair.
-There are sixty-five species of Gongoras, mostly found in Colombia – though a few are distributed across South America and even as far north as Central America.
+This genus of South American orchids is known for its truly beautiful and idiosyncratic foliage, which comes in a variety of colors and shapes; it's most spectacular specimens seem to twist upon themselves in midair.
+There are 65 species of Gongoras, mostly found in Colombia—though a few are distributed across South America and even as far north as Central America.

 They have a peculiar structure, in which their flowers seem to branch off from one another.
 Gongora plants are epiphytes, which means they grow in mid-air, and their roots are thin and form a ball that can even point upright.
 They also have pseudobulbs from which inflorescences grow, and are tough enough to grow across a wide geographical range in many different altitudes.
 This genus has a somewhat interesting botanical history.
 Named after the governor of Peru during their discovery, they were one of the first tropical orchids ever discovered by someone of European descent, and new species of Gongora are still being found all the time, deep in the jungle.